 From the Early Years all children are given varied opportunities to explore music through singing, playing tuned and non-tuned instruments, and listening to a variety of styles of music.
 They enjoy visits to the school from a range of performing groups or individuals leading workshops.
 Children combine sounds to compose music which they perform in groups or on their own.
 We follow the Charanga Music Scheme of work.
 There are opportunities for all children in KS2 to sing as a choir and take part in the National and local performances.
-Recorder is offered to KS2 children as an after school club this opportunity provides a chance to learn to read music play and perform in small groups during school concerts.
+Recorder is offered to KS2 children as an after school club.
+This opportunity provides a chance for them to learn to read music play and perform in small groups during school concerts.
 Both groups encourage children to have fun while making music together.
 Violin, guitar and brass tuition is offered, for a charge, by the Inspiring Music Bedfordshire’s peripatetic service.
 We sing outside, have a weekly singing assembly and music lessons which are also taught outside weekly in KS1 and KS2.
 Brass tuition is offered for a charge.
 Local performances would normally take place but are currently under review due to Covid-19.
 In KS1 we are now also teaching and encouraging children to use sign language for songs to make it even more inclusive.

 We believe Design Technology is learning through observation and making.
 Children are given opportunities to look at the things around them, to recognise how things are designed for a particular purpose and what works well.
 They have opportunities to create their own ideas and develop ways to solve problems as they arise.
 Children design and make products using a range of materials including food, textiles, electronics, graphics and resistant materials.
 Through a range of practical experiences, within class topics, children are encouraged to develop their designing and making techniques and evaluate their own work as informed users of products.

 Cooking and Nutrition